lordcrc/BufferedStreamReader/README.md

 A simple, buffered TStreamReader replacement for Delphi.

 Unlike the TStreamReader in the RTL, it can be used to process any remaining data after reading some text.
-Due to the TBufferedStream it is also significantly faster than TStreamReader, especially for doing many small reads with large buffer sizes (>16KB).
+Due to the BufferedStream it is also significantly faster than TStreamReader, especially for doing many small reads with large buffer sizes (>16KB).